linhdt55/Tokaikizai-2/wp-content/plugins/points-and-rewards-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.6.0 - Released on 2 January 2025 =
+= 2.7.0 - Released on 25 April 2025 =
-* New : Compatibility with WooCommerce Smart Coupon plugin
-* New : Compatibility with WooCommerce Subscription Plugin
+* New: SMS Integration
+* New: Whatsapp Integration
+* New: Option to deactivate / activate sms and whatsapp notification
+* New: Free shipping based on the user's membership level
-* New : Compatibility with latest WP( 6.7.1 ) & WC( 9.5.1 )
+* New: Compatible with latest WP(6.8) & WC(9.8.2)
-* New : Fix Validation issue